Kelly Mark Logo

 Building the foundations of Quantoflow

 Working at a startup has taught me a lot about developing a product from end to end.
-The process isn’t always clear and can often be ambiguous.
+The process wasn't always clear and was often quite ambiguous.
 I’ve learned not to be afraid to ask questions, collaborate with developers to solve challenges, and take the initiative to lead user discussions to gain clarity and build something worthwhile.

 It’s never too late to get more feedback